San Mateo County

 Below please find real estate market reports for three Silicon Valley counties where I’m most active: Santa Clara County, San Mateo County, and Santa Cruz County.
 First we’ll provide the data for single family homes, then condos and townhomes, for each region. (“Silicon Valley” is 95% within Santa Clara and San Mateo Counties, plus a little of Santa Cruz County and a small part of Alameda County.
 Alameda County uses a different MLS system, and I don’t usually sell there, so am not covering it in my reports.)

 First, Santa Clara County – home to San Jose, Cupertino, Sunnyvale, Mountain View, Palo Alto, Los Altos, Santa Clara, Campbell, Los Gatos, Saratoga, and a number of other cities and towns.
-This area has generally come down in price about 20% between last March or April and today, with the slide starting in June – July, depending on which part of the county you are considering.
+This area has generally come up in price about 1% since last month, but is down 6% from last yaer.
+Of course, it wasn’t an even slide.
+Spring and summer saw a rise in sales price, peaking at approximately a 17% increase before slipping back down to our current early autumn cooling.

 And the condominium and townhouse report for Santa Clara County: